Tsu-gu/appfetch/README.md

 - xfburn
 - audacious
 - makemkv
+- yacreader (unverified but the flatpak is linked as official on their site)

 I think it's better to break my own rules than just throw an error when a user wants to install one of these.